-1A tax-qualified policy is based on the guidelines defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-2Allowable deductions are set by the Internal Revenue Code (IRC) section 213(d)(10).
+A tax-qualified policy is based on the guidelines defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

+Allowable deductions are set by the Internal Revenue Code (IRC) section 213(d)(10).

-The 2015 per diem limitation for tax-free benefits is set by IRC section 7702B.
+The 2016 per diem limitation for tax-free benefits is set by IRC section 7702B.

-4IRC1372 provides that a more than 2% shareholder/employee is generally treated as a partner in a partnership, rather than as an employee, for the purposes of the tax treatment of fringe benefits.
-The deduction hinges on the more than 2% shareholder/employee being treated as a partner and self employee hinge in a plan in which the employee have the shareholder/employee being treated as a partner and self-employed by participating in a plan in which the employer pays the policy's premiums [IRC162(I); Rev. Rul.
+IRC1372 provides that a more than 2% shareholder/employee is generally treated as a partner in a partnership, rather than as an employee, for the purposes of the tax treatment of fringe benefits.
+The deduction hinges on the more than 2% shareholder/employee being treated as a partner and self-employed by participating in a plan in which the employer pays the policy's premiums [IRC162(I); Rev. Rul.
 91-26].

-5IRC 7702B, 104(a)(3) and 105.
+IRC 7702B, 104(a)(3) and 105.